0xsequence/sequence-unreal/README.md

 void GetBalanceUpdates(int64 chainID, FGetBalanceUpdatesArgs args, TSuccessCallback<FGetBalanceUpdatesReturn> OnSuccess, FFailureCallback OnFailure);

 /*
-get transaction history from the sequence app
+get transaction history from the Chain

 @Param ChainId the chainId you want to use
 @Param FGetTransactionHistoryArgs, the transaction history argument struct required to send to the indexer